themue/site.themue.dev/content/post/2022-bunnahabhain-12yo.md

 ---
-title: 'Bunnahabhain 12yo'
+title: 'Bunnahabhain 12 yo'
 date: '2022-10-28T22:00:00+02:00'
 draft: false
 categories: ['whisky']
 tags:  ['whisky', 'tastingnotes']
 ---

 There are some of the relative cheap Islay whiskies which are in most collections.
 Like the Laphroaig 10yo or the Ardbeg TEN.
-Another interesting one of them, completely without smoke, is the **Bunnahabhain 12yo**.
+Another interesting one of them, completely without smoke, is the **Bunnahabhain 12 yo**.

 ### Nose